keystonejs/keystone/packages/adapter-mongoose/README.md

 - `MONGOLAB_URI`,
 - `MONGOLAB_URL`

-If none of these are found a connection string with a `DATABASE_NAME` will be derived from the Keystone project name is used.
+If none of these are found a connection string is derived with a `DATABASE_NAME` from the Keystone project name.

 ### `mongooseOptions` (optional)